robertvacareanu/llm4regression/FAQ.md

 ## How can I try it?

 The simplest way would be to copy-paste some of the examples from `data/prompts`.
 I also provide links to chats in [data/prompts/README.md](./data/prompts/README.md).
 Note, however, that I used the API, not the chat for the experiments.
 I included links to chat conversation because it is easy to share and to view.

+## You do not use the traditional methods (e.g., Gradient Boosting) right

+Maybe.
+I am happy to run more experiments.
+Nevertheless, the message of this paper was not intended to be "LLMs are better than Gradient Boosting", but to show how when you train a large language model on internet-scale data, the model emerges

+## I tried running examples on `chat.openai.com` and it wrote python code, executed it, then returned an answer

+This behavior, that of writing code and executing it, only occurs when using GPT models through Chat (i.e., via https://chat.openai.com/).
+This is possible because the "Code Interpreter" capability is enabled.
+To prevent the model from generating code, the "Code Interpreter" capability can be disabled from settings (from "Customize ChatGPT").
+Once disabled, GPT-4 will not attempt to write code and will strictly generate the number.

+This agent-like behavior is specific to the usage of GPT-4 via Chat (https://chat.openai.com/).
+This does not happen over the API (e.g., see answer from OpenAI ([link](https://community.openai.com/t/do-plugins-work-via-api-or-only-chatgpt/203701/2)))